project-sunbird/project-sunbird.github.io/pages/features-documentation/login.md

 published: true
 allowSearch: true
 ---
 Signing up on Sunbird is a seamless process.
-Any organized, recognized education or learning body can add their members as registered users of the platform.
-For example; an organization, state, NGO, certification body or study centre can add their staff and users as Sunbird users.
+Any organized, recognized education or learning body or individual users can sign up on the portal.

-The states and organizations make a policy decision to allow / disallow registering single individual users.
-Contact your organization administrator for details.

-## Login for the first time on the Platform

-1. User can directly signup to the platform.
-They will receive the welcome message from the administrator and further they can reset their User ID and Password
+## Signing Up On Sunbird

+Users can directly signup on the platform.
+On successful sign up, an auto-generated confirmation message, along with user credentials, is shared with the user.
+User credentials, i.e, user ID and passsword can be reset after first time sign up.

 ### Welcome Message